MicrosoftDocs/memdocs/memdocs/intune/user-help/password-does-not-meet-it-administrator-requirements.md

 - tier3
 ---

-# Secure device with lock screen or password for Company Portal
+# Add or change device password on Intune-enrolled device

  **Applies to**:
  * Windows 10